Want the best of VICE News straight to your inbox? Sign up here.

-But Lorsanova’s experience isn't unique in Chechnya or among Chechen families who live outside the region.
+But, Lorsanova’s experience is unfortunately not unique in Chechnya or among Chechen families who live outside the region.

 “More than 30 young LGBT women the Network worked with experienced this often sexualized form of inhuman treatment because of their sexual orientation,” Veronika Lapina from the Russian LGBT Network, said in an emailed statement.